Skip Schumaker: St. Louis Cardinals

 On November 6, 2021, Schumaker was hired as the bench coach for the St. Louis Cardinals.

 Miami Marlins

-The Miami Marlins hired Schumaker as their manager on October 25, 2022 after the 2022 season, replacing Don Mattingly.
+The Miami Marlins hired Schumaker as their manager on October 25, 2022, after the 2022 season, replacing Don Mattingly.
+In 2023 he was named National League Manager of the Year.
+Schumaker left the Marlins shortly before the end of the 2024 season, due to a family emergency, but announced to his players that he would not be returning in 2025.

+Texas Rangers

+On November 5, 2024, Schumaker was hired by the Texas Rangers to serve as a senior advisor to president of baseball operations Chris Young.

+After manager Bruce Bochy parted ways with the team following the 2025 season, Schumaker was hired as manager of the Rangers on October 3, 2025.

 Personal life

 Schumaker is a Christian.
-Schumaker and his wife, Lindsey, have two children, a son and a daughter.
+Schumaker and his wife, Lindsey, have two children, a son and daughter.
 They previously resided in Ladera Ranch, California, but sold the home in 2017.
 They still live in Orange County, California.

 When Schumaker was five years old and living in southern California, he had a chance encounter with Tommy Lasorda and Orel Hershiser at a restaurant, both of whom signed his baseball glove with "To a future Dodger...".
 When he reached the Major Leagues with the Cardinals, Schumaker was given uniform number 55, which "happened to be Orel's number and I stuck with it."
 When he joined the Dodgers in 2013, he initially wore #3, but switched to #55 when it became available.